feathersjs/docs/guides/basics/generator.md

 npm run dev
 ```

-You can keep this command running throughout the rest of this guide.
+You can keep this command running throughout the rest of this guide, it will reload all our changes automatically.

 ## What's next?